tcallen3/ls_clone/README.md

 One noticeable difference versus system `ls` is that this implementation always separates output entries using newlines, to avoid some complexity in format wrangling.
-Less immediately obvious, but more significantly, this version does not support text locales or other cross-language portability features, so it is limited to US-ASCII systems.
+Less immediately obvious, but more significantly, this version does not support text locales or other cross-region portability features, so it is limited to US-ASCII systems.

 # NOTES